pacelf/pacelf.github.io/README.md

 yarn build
 ```

-Check the resulting `dist/pwa` directory for the built application.
-To test
-serving the build as if from a webserver, run the following:
+The built application files are written to the `dist/pwa/` directory.

+To view this build, run:

 ```shell
 yarn start
 ```

-Then, you can open <http://localhost:4000/> in your browser and view and test
+Then, you can open <http://localhost:4000/> in your browser.
-the built site.

-### Netlify

-Currently nothing is setup automatically.

-Development deploys are done using `netlify-cli` and `netlify deploy --dir=dist/pwa/`.

 ## Deployment

+Once you are happy with local version:

+1. Run `yarn build`.

-Once you are happy with local version, copy the output of `yarn build` and overwrite the contents of the
+2. Copy the contents `dist/pwa/` and replace the entire contents of the
+`gh-pages` branch.

-`gh-pages` branch, commit it and push to GitHub.
-GitHub Pages are configured to serve the content of `gh-pages` branch at `https://pacelf.github.io`.
+2. Commit and push to the GitHub repository https://github.com/pacelf/pacelf.github.io.

+3. GitHub Pages are already configured to serve the content of `gh-pages` branch at `https://pacelf.github.io`.
+See the settings at https://github.com/pacelf/pacelf.github.io/settings/pages.

 ### Existing data